dhdemaree/Ani_feces_roof/README.md

 # Ani_feces_roof

 Repository for the Journal article: systematic review of animal fecal pathogens that have the potential to affect quality of roof harvested rain water.
-Work conducted by David Demaree/
+Work conducted by David Demaree\
-Affiliation ORISE and US EPA, Edison, NJ/
+Affiliation ORISE and US EPA, Edison, NJ\
 3/11/2026

 This file contains all of the data that was used to create the figures for the journal article "Systematic review of animal fecal pathogens that have the potential to affect quality of roof harvested rain water".